Who's running for president in 2020?

 Following Democrats' sweeping victories in the House of Representatives during the 2018 midterm elections, many in the party were eagerly anticipating the 2020 presidential election and the opportunity to unseat President Donald Trump.

 Three Republican challengers also declared their intention to run, even as some state party officials were canceling their nominating contests.
-Former South Carolina Gov. Mark Sanford suspended his challenge to Trump in the Republican primary two months after announcing.
+All three have since suspended their runs in the Republican primary.